 Bee Balm (Monarda)

-This plant is also commonly known as bergamot, monarda, and Oswego tea.
+This plant is known as bergamot, monarda, and Oswego tea.
 As its name indicates, bees and other pollinating animals find its blossoms attractive.
-Reaching heights anywhere from one to eight feet and two feet in width, bee balm's flowers have multiple petals than come in an array of vivid colors.
-These hues range from white to scarlet,and the plant has striking blue green foliage.
-Bee balm is a late blooming plant, with flowers visible in summer through early autumn.
-This is a drought, deer, and rabbit resistant plant that requires little maintenance.
+Reaching heights anywhere from one to eight feet and two feet in width, bee balm's flowers have multiple petals that come in vivid colors.
+These hues range from white to scarlet, and the plant has striking blue-green foliage.
+Bee balm is a late-blooming plant, with flowers visible in summer through early autumn.
+This drought, deer, and rabbit-resistant plant require little maintenance.

 Bee balm falls within the 3-9 range of the USDA growing chart.
 Although it can survive dry times, it prefers regular moisture when possible.
-The plant does best in full sunlight, and grows and spreads quickly.
-The plant is susceptible to some disease and mildew strains.
-Fortunately, horticulturists have developed a number of new bee balm varieties over the last decade that are both beautiful and disease resistant.
+The plant does best in full sunlight and grows and spreads quickly.
+The plant is susceptible to some diseases and mildew strains.
+Fortunately, horticulturists have developed several new bee balm varieties over the last decade that is both beautiful and disease resistant.

 Marigolds (Tagetes patula)

-Properly known as "French marigolds," this beautiful and familiar garden staple both attracts pollinators and repels an infamous garden predator.
-Marigolds like lots of sunlight, are drought and deer resistant and do as well in containers as they do in yards.
-The plant grows to a height of six to ten inches, and generally is ten inches in diameter.
-Marigolds proliferate and do well in clusters.
-They should be "dead headed" in late summer to help conserve growing energy.
+Properly known as "French marigolds," this beautiful and familiar garden staple attracts pollinators and repels an infamous garden predator.
+Marigolds, like lots of sunlight, are drought and deer resistant and do as well in containers as they do in yards.
+The plant grows to six to ten inches and generally is ten inches in diameter.
+Marigolds multiply and do well in clusters.
+They should be "dead-headed" in late summer to help conserve growing energy.
 Marigolds should be monitored and treated for mildew in dry summers as well.
 Marigolds have blooms in vivid hues of gold, orange, and red.
-The plant grows within the USDA's 9-11 "hardy" zone, and often blossoms until there is frost.
+The plant grows within the USDA's 9-11 "hardy" zone and often blossoms until there is frost.
 Marigolds also produce chemicals that repel nematodes, a notorious garden pest.

 Hyssop (Hyssopus officinalis)

-Initially, from the Middle East and prominently mentioned in the Bible, this tall plant attracts many birds and butterflies.
+Initially from the Middle East and prominently mentioned in the Bible, this tall plant attracts many birds and butterflies.
 A tall plant that can grow from one to eight feet, the hyssop is two to three feet in diameter.
-It blooms in the summer and early fall and produces spiky blooms that range from pale blue to fuschia in color.
+It blooms in the summer and early fall and produces spiky blooms ranging from pale blue to fuchsia.
 The hyssop falls within the USDA growing range of 4-10.
-Because of its desert origins, this is a plant that likes full sunlight and needs little water.
+Because of its desert origins, this plant likes full sunlight and needs little water.
 And while some animals like the hyssop, deer are not among them.
-This is also an excellent container plant, with many varieties.
+This is also a great container plant with several varieties.